KarpelesLab/usdpython/README.md

 - validation through Pixar's `usdchecker`
 - mesh attribute validation
 - UsdPreviewSurface material validation

-### FBX Support

-Note that FBX support in `usdzconvert` requires both Autodesk's FBX SDK and FBX Python bindings to be installed on your system.
-To make FBX bindings available to Python, uncomment the line

-    # export PYTHONPATH=$PYTHONPATH:/Applications/Autodesk/FBX\ Python\ SDK/2019.0/lib/Python27_x86

-in `USD.command`, and adjust the path to point to the location of fbx.so (for Python 2.7).

 ## Precompiled macOS Python Modules for Pixar's USD Library (Version 19.05)